 Tardiness to class is unacceptable.
-One unexcused tardies to class per semester will result in a detention.
+Three (3) unexcused tardies to class per semester will result in a Knight Crew detention.
+Every additional tardy beyond three results in an additional detention.
 Subsequent tardies may be turned in to the Administration for disciplinary action.
 Any arrival to class after the first 10 minutes of the hour will be considered as an absence.
-Students tardy to class more then two times per class per semester may be assigned Knight Crew for that hour.